 The New Boston and Donnels Creek Railroad was built and is maintained by Paul Race, editor and principal author for the "Family Garden Trains(tm)" site, an online reference for garden railroaders and people who are thinking about being garden railroaders.

 Note: I have put this site up to encourage other "ordinary" folks to take the plunge into Garden Railroading.
 I'm no carpenter, but I know how to move rocks and follow simple instructions.
 Basically, if I can do it, you can do it.
 If you spend some time on the site, you'll realize that I started with a very bare garden and a loop of track around a store-bought pond, and just kept adding plants and ideas until I got something fun to watch and operate in the back yard.

-I started with the pond, since I figured that it would be easier to build a railroad over a pond, than a pond under a railroad.
+I started with the pond, since I figured that it would be easier to build a railroad around a pond, than a pond inside a railroad.
 The track wasn't really laid until it was too cold to play with the trains much.

 Best of luck; enjoy your look around,

 June, 2013 Open Railroads - (June, 2013) In 2002, we hosted an open railroad in conjunction with the National Garden Railway Convention and had maybe 20 visitors.
 This year we had almost that many before the sign went up.
 Lots of visitors, lots of questions, lots of chances to encourage "newbies"!
 Thanks to all who attended.
 For an account of a fun and crazy day, click on the picture.